Sunday 25 June 2023

 How to simplify INAV model setup and start flying sooner.

-The key to simplicity is having a plane that is trimmed and balanced well mechanically, and not starting with the complicated AUTO modes.
-With INAV 6.1.1 the default tuning PIFFs (stabilisation parameters) will be good out of the box.
+The key to simplicity is having a plane that is trimmed and balanced well mechanically, and just starting with the basic INAV modes.
+The default tuning PIFFs (stabilisation parameters) will be OK for most normal performance planes using INAV 6 and beyond.

-Auto Launch, Auto Tune, Auto Trim and Missions will greatly complicate your first INAV experience.
-It is much simper to get the model flying well first then add the fancy stuff later.
+The advanced modes like Auto Launch, Auto Tune, Auto Trim and Missions will just complicate your first INAV experience.
+It is much simpler and safer to get the model flying well first, then add advanced modes later.

-This article is intended for competent fixed wing pilots, who know how to mechanically set up a model for correct throws, trims and CG.
+This article is intended for fixed wing pilots who know how to mechanically set up a model for correct throws, trims and CG.

-Start with a well behaved model that has adjustable push rods.
+Start with a model that is easy to fly and has adjustable push rods.

 Essential INAV Modes

-The only modes you need to set up initially are ACRO, RTH, MANUAL and ANGLE
+The only modes you need to set up initially are ACRO, ANGLE, MANUAL and RTH

 MANUAL is a mode that has to be selected, it is not the default mode.
-MANUAL is used to check trim and CG balance, and for safety if something is wrong with other modes.
+There is no stabilisation at all in this mode.
+Stick inputs are passed straight through to the servos, with whatever expo and rates are set up in INAV.
+It is used to check trim and CG balance, and for safety if something is wrong with other modes.
 Experienced pilots may prefer to fly in MANUAL mode.

-ANGLE is the fully self levelling mode and is also used to check board pitch trim.
-Model airplanes usually need a few degrees of nose-up angle of attack to maintain level flight.
+ANGLE is the fully self levelling stabilised mode.
+It is a mode by itself, but it is also active when any of the nav or GPS modes are used.
+In this simplified INAV setup it is also used to check board pitch trim.
+Most airfoils need a few degrees of "nose-up" or "angle of attack" to maintain level flight.
 This trim setting can be found in the PIDS page - Mechanics Tab - LEVEL TRIM (deg).
-I usually start with +4 degrees then check if the plane is rising or descending in ANGLE mode.
+I usually start with +4 degrees then check if the plane is rising or descending in ANGLE mode and adjust as required.

 Flying in ANGLE mode may feel odd to experienced pilots because you have to hold the sticks at the angle you want to fly at and it will self level when you centre the sticks.